15 Great Travel Destinations in Greece for All Tastes

 The Small Fine Harbour of Gialos

 When you arrive in Ios, it is to Gialos, the small fine harbour, that you come to.
-Next to the harbour is a very nice beach.
+Next to the harbor is a very nice beach.
 Down here it is quiet and quiet, but there are many taverns and bars in the area.
 Above the harbour, on the ridge, incubates the white Chora, ios city and entertainment center.
 There are many sights to discover!
 It is also in Chora that most of the nightlife is concentrated and here it is lively during the summer.
 If you live in Chora, you can look forward to a lot of fun, but maybe not so much sleep!

 Mylopota’s Lovely Beach